prophesee-ai/prophesee_ros_stereo_driver/README.md

 ![Event-based vision by Prophesee](event-based_vision_PROPHESEE.png)

-This metapackage contains ROS stereo driver based on a wrapper around Metavision SDK Driver module.
+This metapackage contains ROS stereo driver based on a wrapper around [Metavision SDK](https://docs.prophesee.ai/) Driver Module.

 It offers the follosing ROS nodes:
   * prophesee_ros_stereo_publisher - publishing data from Prophesee sensors to ROS topics
   * prophesee_ros_stereo_viewer - listening data from ROS topics and visualizing them on a screen